ltocca/LoanRanger/docs/improvements.md

 # General

-when development of the packages is complete rename them to lowercase, following Google Java style guide [5.2.1](https://google.github.io/styleguide/javaguide.html#s5.2.1-package-names)
+- when development of the packages is complete rename them to lowercase, following Google Java style guide [5.2.1](https://google.github.io/styleguide/javaguide.html#s5.2.1-package-names)

+- NEED TO UNDERSTAND WHERE DO I NEED TO CHECK THE INPUT AND TRIM IT

+   - for example when a user updates the email right now I have two checks

 # ORM package